wangleon/gamse/docs/manual.foces.rst

 `GAMSE` combines flat field images with the same exposure time, and assigns an independent name ``flat_XX`` for each combined flat image, where ``XX`` is the exposure time.
-For example, ``flat_1.5`` is the combination of all the flat field frames having the exposure time of 1.5 seconds.
+For example, ``flat_1.5`` is the combination of all the flat field frames having the exposure times of 1.5 seconds.
 These combined flat images are then stitched together in a mosaic way to optimize for signal-to-noise in different regions of the CCD generating the so-called master flat image, which is by default named ``flat``.
 The stitching lines are some curves lying between échlle the orders and are determined automatically by the software.